emanguy/Curse-of-Strahd/Characters/NPCs/Lady Fiona Wachter.md

       * Calls on the "**Princes of Darkness**" for the ritual
   * Sleeps with her dead husband [[Nikolai Wachter Sr.]] at night, casting _Gentle Repose_ on his corpse every so often to keep it fresh
   * Willing to help the characters overthrow [[Vargas Vallakovich]] if they come to her looking for help, suggests killing [[Izek Strazni]] and that she'll take care of the rest
+    * Turns the party away if they mention they're looking for a way to defeat [[Strahd]]